 - If you are emotionally, psychologically, physically, or sexually abusive to women, or have been in the past, seek professional help now.
-You can call Psychological Services at 401.863-3476 to speak with a therapist and get help.
+You can call Counseling and Psychological Services at 401.863-3476 to speak with a therapist and get help.

 - Be an ally to women who are working to end all forms of gender violence.
 Support the work of campus-based women's centers.
 Attend "Take Back the Night" rallies and other public events.
 Raise money for community-based rape crisis centers and battered women's shelters.
 If you belong to a team, fraternity or another student group, organize a fundraiser.